 When it comes to treating drug addiction, both men and women can benefit from a comprehensive program that encompasses the full continuum of care, from detox to residential treatment, partial hospitalization, outpatient services, and transitional living.
 Effective treatment therapies on this continuum of recovery services include:

-- Medically managed drug detox
+- Medically managed drug and alcohol detox

 - Anti-addiction medication

 - Fitness training

 - Experiential and expressive therapies

 Having the support of a highly trained, multidisciplinary staff can help individuals of both genders recover from the disease of addiction and regain hope for the future.

 At The Recovery Village, we offer individually tailored programs to meet the specific needs of men and women.
 We acknowledge gender differences in our clients by providing personalized treatment plans that reflect their life situations.